S – Definitions of Ailments

 – Stridor – Loud, harsh breathing noise due to partial obstruction of the trachea or larynx.

-– Stroke – An attack in which the brain is suddenly deprived of oxygen as a result of interrupted blood flow.
+– – An attack in which the brain is suddenly deprived of oxygen as a result of interrupted blood flow.
 It is continues for more than a few minutes, brain damage and even death may result.
 Sudden weakness or paralysis, often on one side of the body, due to interruption of blood flow to the brain caused by thrombosis, embolus, or hemorrhage; apoplexy; cerebrovascular accident.

 – Sty – Acute bacterial infection of a gland at the base of an eyelash.